MileHacker Logo

 Seasonal Travel Overview

 The dry season (May to September) delivers the most comfortable weather for exploration, with lower humidity and basic rain.
-Unpaved roads to Kalandula Falls and Pungo Andongo are generally in better condition.
-Waterfalls might have reduced water flow in the direction of the end of the dry season (August-September).
+Unpaved routes to Kalandula Falls and Pungo Andongo are generally in better condition.
+Waterfalls might have reduced water flow towards the end of the dry season (August-September).

 During the peak wet season (November to March), Kalandula Falls are at their most spectacular.
 However, high heat, humidity, and heavy rainfall often make travel difficult, especially on unpaved roads which can become muddy or impassable.
 Mosquito activity is higher.